Hossein-HH/BSP-Maze-Solver-Robot-Simulator/README.md

 ## Acknowledgments

-- Dr. Reza Maslenjad and Jahrom University for their guidance and support.
+- Dr. Reza MosallaNezhad and Jahrom University for their guidance and support.